Introduction – providing internet access to a construction site

 There are multiple factors which need to be taken into consideration during the site survey.
 These include:

 Site Location – how remote is the site?
 Is there 4G connectivity available?
 How far is the site from the nearest cabinet?
 In many cases, provisioning a traditional fibre installation will be a lengthy, costly process.
 By far the most popular solution is our 4G broadband, which can be deployed in a matter of days.
 In more remote locations, this can be paired with our hybrid DAS mobile signal repeaters to enhance data throughput and provide your workforce with a reliable connection.
+For particularly large sites, which are spread across tens or hundreds of kilometres, a Private LTE & 5G Network could be considered.

 The number of users – larger construction projects, with more users and more devices, will require the best possible connection.
 Data usage must also be considered here too, as downloading large files and video conferencing will quickly eat into your data allowance.
 Our unlimited data packages will solve this problem and ensure peace of mind for your workforce.